-Before diving in the deep end with Imam Tabari’s 40 volume Tarikh al-Rasul w’al-Maluk, this list highlights some easier reads, from classical texts to modern compilations, that nonetheless present our monumental past in all its glory and sow the seeds of curiosity.
-And for those who are looking for another medium to learn about Islamic history, don’t miss the podcast and book club recommendations at the end!
+Before diving in the deep end with Imam Tabari’s 40 volume Tarikh al-Rusul w’al-Muluk, this list highlights some easier reads, from classical texts to modern compilations, that nonetheless present our monumental past in all its glory and sow the seeds of curiosity.
+For those seeking another medium to learn about Islamic history, don’t miss the podcast and book club recommendations at the end.

 Have a title you think we should read?
 Comment down below or let us know on Twitter @QarawiyyinProj.